By Shuying Lin

 Booking.com was denied registration by the USPTO.

 Booking.com offers online travel reservation services under the brand name “Booking.com”, which is also the domain name of its websites.
 In 2011 and 2012, Booking.com filed several applications with the United States Patent and Trademark Office (USPTO) to register certain marks containing the term BOOKING.COM.
 USPTO rejected its applications, as it determined that BOOKING.COM generically refers to online hotel reservation services.
 According to USPTO, BOOKING is a generic term for hotel reservation services, the top-level domain .COM refers to a commercial website, and the combination of the two does not change the fact that it is a generic mark.

 Under federal trademark laws, generic marks are ineligible for federal trademark protection.

 A trademark distinguishes one company’s goods or services from another.
-U.S. trademark laws protect the ability of consumers to distinguish among competing products and ensure that they will get the product which they ask for.
-The laws also secure to the mark owner the good will of his or her business.
+U.S. trademark laws protect the ability of consumers to distinguish between competing products and ensure that they will get the product that they ask for.
+The laws also secure the mark owner the goodwill of his or her business.

 Lower courts determined that BOOKING.COM is not generic and eligible for registration.